neilgee/genesischild/readme.md

 - *scripts-styles.php* contains all JS and CSS files for inclusion
 - *theme-defaults.php* contains all the theme defaults
 - *widgets.php* contains all the widgets that need to be registered
+- *beaverbuilder.php* contains all the BeaverBuilder functionality - only enabled if BeaverBuilder plugin is active
-- *woocommerce.php* contains all the woocommerce functionality, commented out snippets included
+- */includes/woocommerce/woocommerce.php* contains all the woocommerce functionality, commented out snippets included - only enabled if WooCommerce plugin is active
 - *class-featured-custom-post-type-widget.php* widget for the Genesis Featured Custom posts

+### Theme Defaults
+In `/includes/theme-defaults.php` there are a number of related Genesis theme options which have been set to my own needs for a starter theme including unregistering some widget areas and layouts.
+Also you can remove certain Genesis theme metaboxes, change to suit your needs, the file is documented.

 Download the zip rename the theme '**genesischild**' - place this theme in your WordPress installation **"/wp-content/themes/"** and activate in WordPress Dashboard